Winkel515/CARFAX/README.md

 Data Structure and Algorithm course assignment

+To add your code:

+1- git add .
+2- git commit -am "Your Message"
+3- git push

 Rules:

   1- Add javadoc comments whenever you add a method.
 Describe in sufficient detail the parameters and the return value.